influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/administration/security.md

     parent: administration
 ---

-Exposing InfluxDB to the open internet also exposes your data.
+Some customers may choose to install InfluxDB with public internet access, however doing so can inadvertently expose your data and invite unwelcome attacks on your database.
 Check out the sections below for how protect the data in your InfluxDB instance.

 ## Enable Authentication